jfo/blog/source/drafts/advice-for-recursers.md

 well or on a problem space you're unfamiliar with.
 Your cohort is and will long remain an amazing resource, use it!
 Also, know when to stop!
 When  you agree to pair on something, you might realize quickly after you've begun that you're not all that interested in it after all.
 That's ok too!
+That might sound contradictory, maybe it is contradictory, but `¯\_(ツ)_/¯`.
+Just be open to pairing, is all I'm saying!

-- Regardless of what you're working on, start where you're at.
+- **Regardless of what you're working on, start where you're at.**

 There were people in my batch implementing programming languages.
 There were other people (like me!) who barely knew anything at all.
 Start where you're at,